Theodore Sturgeon: 1960s and '70s: Ellery Queen and TV scripts

 Sturgeon ghost-wrote one Ellery Queen mystery novel, The Player on the Other Side (Random House, 1963).
 This novel was praised by critic H. R. F. Keating: "[I] had almost finished writing Crime and Mystery: The 100 Best Books, in which I had included The Player on the Other Side ... placing the book squarely in the Queen canon" when he learned that it had been written by Sturgeon.
 Similarly, William DeAndrea, author and winner of Mystery Writers of America awards, selecting his ten favorite mystery novels for the magazine Armchair Detective, picked The Player on the Other Side as one of them.
 He said: "This book changed my life ... and made a raving mystery fan (and therefore ultimately a mystery writer) out of me. ...
 The book must be 'one of the most skillful pastiches in the history of literature.
 An amazing piece of work, whomever did it'."

 Sturgeon wrote the screenplays for the Star Trek: The Original Series episodes "Shore Leave" (1966) and "Amok Time" (1967, adapted as a Bantam Books "Star Trek Fotonovel" in 1978).
-The latter featured the first appearance of pon farr, the Vulcan mating ritual, the sentence "Live long and prosper" and the Vulcan hand symbol.
+The latter featured the first appearance of pon farr, the Vulcan mating ritual, the phrase "Live long and prosper" and the Vulcan hand salute.
 Sturgeon also wrote several more Star Trek scripts that were never produced.
 One of these first introduced the Prime Directive.

 Sturgeon also wrote an episode of the Saturday morning show Land of the Lost, "The Pylon Express", in 1975.
 His 1944 novella Killdozer! was the inspiration for the 1974 made-for-TV movie, Marvel comic book, and alternative rock band of the same name, as well as becoming the colloquial name for Marvin Heemeyer's 2004 bulldozer rage incident.